DONATE NOW

 "Those who teach righteousness to the multitude shall shine like the stars for ever and ever."
 (Dan 12:3b).

 It refers to teaching on any subject: also on religious subjects.
 This teaching can be through writings or by word of mouth, by any means of communication or directly.
-Giving help and support to the priestly formation is also a work of spiritual mercy.
+Giving help and support to the training priestly ministry is also a work of spiritual mercy.

 Giving good advice to those who need it